|Coordinates:||21.1603 N 156.8517 W|

 Falls can be observed from the sea - there are tourist companies offering guided boat tours along this rugged, extremely impressive coast.
 One can go closer to the falls and experience a mist falling from this wonderful nature monument.
 Even more impressive sight opens from helicopter.
 Boat ride and helicopter though require good weather conditions.

-Only 500 m to the west there is located the highest known waterfall in Hawaii and one of highest waterfalls in the world - Olo'upena Falls (circa 900 m tall) and some 200 - 400 m to the west are circa 580 m high Wailele Falls.
-800 m to the west is another very tall waterfall - Haloku Falls (circa 700 m).
+Only 500 m to the west there is located the highest known waterfall in Hawaii and one of highest waterfalls in the world - Olo'upena Falls (approximately 900 m tall) and some 200 - 400 m to the west are some 580 m high Wailele Falls.
+800 m to the west is another very tall waterfall - Haloku Falls (approximately 700 m).

 At high winds Pu'uka'oku Falls and other falls nearby don't reach the ocean - wind catches them and rises up again.
 This fascinating sight is not seen by general tourists - helicopters and boats do not move around in such weather.